 Have you experienced a holiday accident abroad which was not your fault?
 If your accident resulted in you becoming ill or injured, you could be entitled to make a holiday accident claim for compensation.
 Hotels, tour operators, airlines and other holiday service providers all have a legal “duty of care” towards their customers, meaning that they are legally responsible for providing them with a safe and healthy environment whilst they are using their premises or services.
 If the holiday service provider acts negligently, for example, ignoring a health and safety hazard, which in turn causes you an accident, leading to an injury or illness then you could be entitled to claim compensation.
 Trust Legal Helpline to provide you with the right personal injury solicitor to represent you in your holiday accident and illness claim.

-We are a free helpline staffed by experienced advisors, who offer accident abroad claims advice for free.
+We can offer a free helpline staffed by experienced advisors, who offer accident abroad claims advice for free.
 Call us today for a free consultation.
 We will determine whether or not you have legitimate grounds to claim accident abroad compensation and if you do, we will let you know how much holiday accident and illness compensation you could be entitled to and provide you with an excellent personal injury solicitor to handle your claim.
-If you have been injured in a holiday accident abroad that was not your fault, Legal Helpline’s expert personal injury lawyers would love to represent you in your overseas accident compensation claim.
+If you have been injured in a holiday accident abroad that was not your fault, Legal Helpline’s panel of expert personal injury lawyers would love to represent you in your overseas accident compensation claim.
 Call us today on 0161 696 9685, to see how much you could claim.

 From the perspective of a British holidaymaker, an accident on holiday abroad is an accident that takes place when the holidaymaker is travelling overseas.
 If the accident was not their fault but was caused by negligence on the part of a third party, for example a road accident caused by a negligent driver, or a slip, trip or fall accident in a hotel lobby, caused by a wet floor, then you could be entitled to claim compensation.
 Some common accidents abroad that take place on foreign holidays include: road accidents, excursion accidents, food poisoning, slips, trips and falls and sporting accidents.